 As can be seen from the map, Knot add an extra tweak; our wintering birds are mostly heading for breeding grounds in Canada and Greenland, via Iceland, but some stage in northern Norway instead.
 Some Russian birds drop in in on autumn migration, with fewer on spring migration.

 Purple Sandpipers that spend the winter around our shores are drawn from a diverse range of breeding areas, such as the mountains of southern Norway, the islands of the Arctic ocean that lie north of Scandinavia and Russia, Iceland’s uplands, and further west in Greenland and eastern Canada.
-The birds mix in the winter but there is a tendency for Norwegian birds to be found in the east of Scotland and Canadian birds in the west.
+The birds mix in the winter but there is a tendency for Norwegian birds to be found on North Sea coasts, south of Aberdeen, and Canadian birds in the north and west.
 See information and references here.

 Waders that breed here

 When we add in species that breed in these islands, the migration story gets even more complicated.
 Take Golden Plovers, for instance.
 A bird found on the wintry mudflats of the Firth of Forth probably bred close by, in the hills of lowland Scotland, one in an East Anglian field would probably have crossed the North Sea from Scandinavia or Europe, while one in Ireland is quite likely to be from Iceland, although it also could have flown from the east.
 It is a similar story for Snipe but birds in the west of these islands have an even stronger link to Iceland.
 There’s a blog about the migration of Snipe and Jack Snipe.
 Redshank mix more; any flock could include relatively local birds, Icelandic birds, breeders from further north within the UK and birds that cross the North Sea.
 Not as many wintering Redshank are of continental origin as might be expected.

 Oystercatchers demonstrated the international tensions that can be caused by migration, when the culling of birds in the Burry Inlet of South Wales in the 1970s upset Norwegians.
-Cockle-eating winter habits may have been an issue for fishermen in Wales but Oystercatchers are a popular breeding bird in Norway, where they nest in gardens and on roof-tops.
+Cockle-eating winter habits may have been an issue for fishermen in Wales but the Oystercatcher is a popular breeding bird in Norway, where they nest in rural gardens and on roof-tops.
 Although there can be a mix of nationalities on any winter site, Icelandic Oystercatchers are most likely to be seen in the west and north and Scandinavian birds in the east.
 There is more about Oystercatchers here.